-2.13 The proceedings of the conversion of gold items into gold bar at the workshop completed, the Officers, Panchas and the passenger came back to the Airport along with the extracted gold bar on 24.09.2023.
-Thereafter, on being asked by the AIU officers, in the presence of the Panchas, the passenger produced the identity proof documents which have verified and confirmed by the AIU Officers.
-The panchas and the passenger put their dated signatures on the copies of the documents as token of having seen and agreed to the same by way of passenger's manifest.
+2.13 The proceedings of the conversion of gold items into gold bar at the workshop completed, the Officers, Panchas and the passenger came back to the Airport along with the extracted gold bar on 12.09.2023.
+Thereafter, on being asked by the AIU officers, in the presence of the panchas, the passenger produced the identity proof documents as under.
+The Panchas and the passenger put their dated signatures on the copies of the documents as token of having seen and agreed to the same by way of passenger's manifest.